DuarteDvv/.AlgorithmsAndDataStructure/BS - Binary Search/explanation.md

-# Binary Search Algorithm

-The binary search algorithm is an efficient and fast searching algorithm.
-It works by searching for a target value (t) in a sorted array (arr).

-Here's how the BS algorithm works:

-1. First, define two variables, "left" and "right", which represent the limits of the search in the array.
-Initially, "left" points to the first element of the array and "right" to the last.

-2. While "left" <= "right", perform the following:

-   a.
-Calculate the "middle" index as the average of "left" and "right".

-   b.
-If the element at the "middle" index of the array is equal to the target value, the search ended successfully.
-Return the "middle" index.
+🎯 Objective:<br>

+Binary Search is a highly efficient searching algorithm that works on a sorted array.
+It utilizes the divide-and-conquer strategy to quickly locate a target element within the array.

+🚀 How it Works:<br>

+Determine the middle element of the array.
+Compare the middle element with the target element.
+If they match, the search is successful, and the index is returned.
-   c.
-If the element at the "middle" index is less than the target value, update "left" to "middle" + 1.
-In this case, the search will continue in the subarray to the right of "middle".
+If the target element is less than the middle element, repeat the search on the left half of the array.

-   d.
-If the element at the "middle" index is greater than the target value, update "right" to "middle" - 1.
-In this case, the search will continue in the subarray to the left of "middle".
+If the target element is greater than the middle element, repeat the search on the right half of the array.

-3. If the search ends without finding the target value, return -1.
-This indicates that the target value is not present in the array.
+Continue dividing the array and repeating the process until the target element is found or the search range becomes empty.<br>

+🎓 Advantages:

+Highly efficient on sorted arrays.<br>
+Reduces the search range by half in each iteration.<br>

+🔥 Disadvantages:

+Requires a sorted array as input.<br>
+Inefficient for unsorted arrays.<br>
+May not find all occurrences of the target element in duplicate scenarios.

 ![image](https://github.com/DuarteDvv/Algorithms/assets/136333571/7ccf6f29-09ad-4329-958c-d4dd13df7c89)

-Applications:

-- Searching for Words in Dictionaries.
-- Searching for Files in File Systems.
-- Image Classification.
-- Implementation of Maps, Sets, and Other Data Structure Elements in Python and Other Programming Languages.